hellomasaya/Feature-Extraction-OpenSMILE-pathological-dataset-II/Feature-Exatraction-OpenSMILE-pathological-dataset-II/openSMILE/README.md

 # openSMILE
+This folder contains all scripts related to openSMILE and ComParE feature set extraction.

 ## Requirements
 - python 3.5+
 - OpenSMILE

-## automate.sh
+## Automation scipt : automate.sh

 This script takes all the audio files (.wav) present in the dataset and extracts :
 - frame wise LLDs and stores them in {name_of_input}LLD.csv
 - values of functionals applied over LLDs and stores them in {name_of_input}.csv
+- The output of this script can be found in openSMILE-outputs

-## auto_combine.sh
+## Combined Output Script : auto_combine.sh

-This script takes all audio files and extracts the values of functionals applied over LLDs.
-It is combined and stored in one csv file.
+- This script takes all audio files and extracts the values of functionals applied over LLDs.
+- It is combined and stored in one csv file.
+- The output of this script can be found in openSMILE-outputs

 ## ComParE_2016.conf